 When a patient becomes fearful due to the feelings of loss of control the Tranquility Spray combination of water, rosewood, and cedar wood essential oils, with flower essences brings on a tranquil space in present time, and helps to alleviate the “what if” syndrome.

 If a patient or loved one has breakthrough pain and the caregiver cannot reach help immediately they can ask their patient to focus on the pain, noticing how big it is, what color it is, and to describe the specific sensations; is it hot or cold, heavy or light, rough or smooth.
-I than suggest using a combination spray near the patient of water, lemon grass essential oil and flower essences to release the pattern of pain.
+I than suggest buy tramadol for pain relief or using a combination spray near the patient of water, lemon grass essential oil and flower essences to release the pattern of pain.
 We all have remembered patterns of pain in our lives, whether from a fall, illness, or surgery that is a pre-set experience of what pain will feel like.
 Flower essences can help change the expected pattern, restoring harmony and balance.
 In Perth, Australia, they have introduced the use flower essence creams in many hospitals for just such pain relief.